Skip to content

 python -m situ.check demos/ui_gallery/components/gallery --kit

-situ check statically resolves every tag a tree reaches, reporting every unresolved host.
-Wire it into your lint loop (this repo runs it inside make lint over eight trees).
+situ check statically resolves every tag a tree reaches, reporting every unresolved host — and checks the DataGrid column contract on every <th>.
+Wire it into your lint loop (this repo runs it inside make lint over nine trees).

 Props down, events up